constructive-io/libpg-query-node/README.md

 # The Real PostgreSQL Parser for JavaScript

-### Bring the power of PostgreSQL's native parser to your JavaScript projects — no native builds, no platform headaches.
+### Bring the power of PostgreSQL's native parser to your TypeScript projects — no native builds, no platform headaches.

 This is the official PostgreSQL parser, compiled to WebAssembly (WASM) for seamless, cross-platform compatibility.
 Use it in Node.js or the browser, on Linux, Windows, or anywhere JavaScript runs.